Can mediation help you avoid going to trial entirely?

 While lawsuits are essential to a functional legal system, they can also cause serious stress.
-Going to trial may not always be necessary for a legal matter to be brought to a satisfactory conclusion, and mediation presents an opportunity for resolution.
+Going to trial may not always be necessary, whereas mediation presents an opportunity for resolution.

-With an emphasis on negotiation or potential settlement, direct negotiation or assisted mediation can help to avoid taking your case before a jury or judge in court.
+With an emphasis on a potential settlement, direct negotiation or attorney-assisted mediation can help avoid taking your case before a jury or judge in court.

-Resolution of the claim almost always involves compromise by both of the parties involved.
+Alternative dispute resolution almost always involves compromise by both of the parties involved.
 This compromise may include financial settlements, an agreement on whether or not one party will admit responsibility legally, new legal contracts signed by both parties, or many other potential types of settlement.
-Mediation also has the added advantage that it can involve resolution terms that a judge or jury may not be able to provide, such as a written apology or confidentiality agreement.
+Mediation also has the added advantage that it can involve alternative resolution terms that a judge or jury may not be able to provide, such as a written apology or confidentiality agreement.

-Should I Call a Lawyer Before I Try to Speak to the Other Party About Mediation?
+Should I Call a Mediation Lawyer Before I Try to Speak to the Other Party About Mediation?

 We do advise that you seek a consultation with a legal representative before attempting any kind of lawsuit mediation.

-While a successful mediation should help you avoid a lengthy trial process, you will still want to have as much information available to you as possible before you sit down with the other party.
+While a successful mediation should help you avoid lengthy litigation, you will still want to have as much information available to you as possible before you sit down with the other party.

 A legal representative can help you go over the details of your unique situation, and help you to come to a decision as to the settlement or compromise options available to you.

 Additionally, a number of counties in South Carolina require that the parties attempt to resolve the case at mediation before a case can go to trial.

 Sometimes, It's even worth mediating a claim prior to filing the official lawsuit to see if you can come to an agreement ahead of time.